-Energy and resources:
+Energy and Resources:

-Sunshine Coast Council is a zero-net emissions organisation and the community is low-carbon by 2041.
-Other 'indicators of change' may include monitoring emissions from landfills, Council's energy (electricity and fuel) consumption, liquid petroleum gas, street lighting and other relevant emission sources will be measured to track Council's greenhouse gas emissions.
-The community's emissions may be monitored by tracking energy consumption and waste sent to landfill.
-Other factors that may be monitored for both Council and community will include renewable energy capacity, water consumption and waste diverted from landfill and number of vehicles.
+Sunshine Coast Council is a zero-net emissions organisation and the community is low carbon by 2041.
+Other 'indicators of change' may include monitoring emissions from landfills, council's energy (electricity and fuel) consumption, liquid petroleum gas, street lighting and other relevant emission sources will be measured to track council's greenhouse gas emissions.
+Community's emissions may be monitored by tracking energy consumption and waste sent to landfill.
+Other factors that may be monitored for both council and community will include renewable energy capacity, water consumption, and waste diverted from landfill and number of vehicles.

-Sustainable living:
+Sustainable Living:

 Increase community understanding and adoption of sustainable living practices by 2041.
-Other 'indicators of change' may include monitoring changes in the sustainability culture of the Sunshine Coast community (ie attitudes, awareness, perceptions, behaviour, barriers).
-These will be measured along with other factors, such as the number of sustainability events and programs offered to the community and the number of people who attend these.
+Other 'indicators of change' may include monitoring changes in the sustainability culture of the Sunshine Coast community (ie attitudes, awareness, perceptions, behaviour, barriers) will be measured along with other factors such as the number of sustainability events and programs offered to community and the number of people who attend these.

-Adaptation and resilience:
+Adaptation and Resilience: